grauw/glass/README.md

                 ret
                 ENDP

-    All labels defined in a procedure block are local.
+    All symbols defined in a procedure block are local.
+Symbols in inner scopes can be referenced by using the `.` operator.

   * Condition: `if`, `else`, `endif`